Review and road test of the Volvo C40 Recharge

 Ten Second Review of the Volvo C40 Recharge

 Volvo knows it needs more SUVs.
 And it needs more electric vehicles.
 This C40 Recharge delivers both in one package and shows clearly the direction the brand is heading in the future.
-There's a state-of-the-art fully-electric all-wheel-drive powertrain that offers a WLTP-rated range of 260 miles on a single charge and an output of 402bhp.
+There's a base front-driven model.
+And a state-of-the-art fully-electric all-wheel-drive powertrain that offers a WLTP-rated range of 274 miles on a single charge and an output of 408hp.
 The drawback is premium pricing but otherwise, a lot of boxes seem to have been ticked here.

 Given that Volvo's been making overt noises about full electrification for a decade now, it's something of a surprise to realise that this C40 Recharge EV introduces the company's very first exclusively electric model line.
 Especially so since the Swedish marque is telling us that it will only sell full-electric models from 2030 onwards.